 - Trainers – these must be suitable for outside wear and can be the same as the child’s outside trainers or they can be appropriate sports trainers of any colour

 - School jumpers should be worn over their plain T-shirt.

 - Hoodies should not be worn (Year 6 may wear their Year 6 Leavers’ Hoodies as agreed with their class teacher)

 Pupils take part in swimming lessons once in Key Stage 2.
 Girls should wear a single piece costume and boys should wear trunks.
 Bikinis and swimming shorts are not permitted.
 Swimming goggles are permitted and parents are asked to sign a permission form for this which is sent out with other swimming information.

-No jewellery is allowed apart from small, plain, stud earrings and an appropriate watch.
+No jewellery is allowed apart from small, plain, stud earrings (gold or silver) and an appropriate watch.
 Earrings should not be worn on swimming or PE days.

 - Nail varnish and make up are not permitted in school.